Updated October 2017

 Using two elastics to keep the sock in place, the Smartwool PhD never suffers from bunching or scrunching and ensures a blister free experience that is paramount to happy feet.

 An important factor when buying any sock is its ability to withstand the demands required of it.
 If your socks wear out, the performance decreases dramatically, which we found to be the case with some of our subjects.
-In particular, the Icebreaker Ski+Lite, an otherwise high performing sock, was the first to wear out, and its performance plummeted.
+In particular, the Icebreaker Ski+Light, an otherwise high performing sock, was the first to wear out, and its performance plummeted.
 Luckily, this model is backed by a lifetime guarantee by the manufacturer.
-Our most durable sock, and our Editors' Choice winner, the SmartWool PhD, felt and fit the same on the day we started our testing and as on the day we finished.
+Our most durable sock, and our Editors' Choice winner, the SmartWool PhD, felt and fit the same the day we started our testing as the day we finished.

 Having a comfortable ski sock can make your break your day.
 Here the well-fitting and durable SmartWool PhD is put to the test on an all-day spring ski traverse of the San Joaquin Ridge, from June Mountain to Mammoth Mountain, CA.

 A pair of great socks is an easy way to improve your skiing experience.
-With features like warmth, drying speed, and fit in a ski boot, it can be difficult to narrow down your choices.
+With features like warmth, drying speed, and fit in a ski boot, it can be challenging to narrow down your choices.
 We hope that you can use our side-by-side comparisons to do just that, finding the best pair for inside your boots.